seqan/seqan/manual/source/HowTo/AccessIndexFibres.rst

 | :dox:`Index#textAt textAt(pos, index)`       | :dox:`Index#indexText indexText(index)[pos]`            |
 +----------------------------------------------+---------------------------------------------------------+

-Please note that :dox:`Index#textAt textAt` can also be used if the index text is a :dox:`StringSet`.
+Please note that :dox:`Index#textAt` can also be used if the index text is a :dox:`StringSet`.
 ``pos`` can then be a :dox:`SAValue`.